 When and how do disability history and public history intersect?
 This resource list provides readings and resources on the history of making history physically or programmatically accessible to the public as well as tools for making history physically or programmatically accessible today.
 These resources should be helpful for anyone interpreting history collaboratively in public spaces such as museums and historic sites, archives and libraries, and other places where people communicate historical knowledge.
-If you have additional resources you would like us to consider posting, please email the Disability History Association Secretary Nicole Belolan at firstname.lastname@example.org.
+We suggest you use an intersectional approach that incorporates perspectives of other marginalized people or groups.
+If you have additional resources you would like us to consider posting, please email the Disability History Association Secretary Nicole Belolan at email@example.com.

 Overview – Accessibility and Public History Today

-- In this essay, Sebastian Saruch asks, “Can disability history be public?
+- In this essay, Sebastian Barsch asks, “Can disability history be public?
 Can it be fully inclusive?”

 Lawrence Hott, “Creating the History through Deaf Eyes Documentary,” Sign Language Studies 7, 2 (2007): 135-140, doi:10.1353/sls.2007.0005.